Add MiTM to any mobile apps fast with no-coding to enable the secure use of any app from anywhere, on any network.

 As a prolific mobile banking user myself, my mobile banking app is critical to how I manage my money, pay bills and create a nest egg for my family.
 I can’t remember the last time I walked into the local branch office of my bank.
 The mobile app from my bank is the primary relationship platform they have with me.
 Not only do I use my mobile banking app everywhere, I expect to do so.
 Judging by what I see online, I’m not alone.
 Mobile banking is banking in the modern world.
 For me, the analysis is very simple.
 As a provider of a mobile banking app, there are three elements you need to protect – the data, the app and its use.

 Appdome’s MITM feature set has always verified hostnames as part of the SSL validation process.
-Earlier this year, we added the ability for mobile app providers to specify the cert used in the validation process.
+Earlier this year, we added the ability for mobile developers to specify the certificate used in the validation process.
 This allowed admins on Appdome to add specific, known, trusted certificates to a whitelist.
 Attempts to connect to sites with certs not on the whitelist are denied.

 Then, Appdome decided the market needed a major step forward in mobile app MiTM Protection.
 We released a new feature called Trust Session Inspection, the capability offers an advanced MiTM solution for Android and iOS apps that does SSL Certificate Validation on the go.
 The key element of Trusted Session Inspection is the ability to keep track of the SSL session and validated the CA authenticity as it is being sent.

 I’m happy to say that Trusted Session Inspection is amazing.
 Many of Appdome’s financial services customers, and a growing number of prospects, are making Appdome’s MITM features a core part of their mobile apps.
 Universally, people are amazed that they can implement these capabilities without writing one single line of code.
 One of the biggest extra benefits we hear from these financial customers is how liberating it is to use Appdome within agile development processes.
-With Appdome, a security release is completely independent from feature development cycles, giving each organization the peace of mind that they can satisfy security requirements on demand without any impact to their product roadmaps.
+With Appdome, a security release is completely independent from feature development cycles, giving each organization the peace of mind that they can satisfy security requirements on-demand without any impact to their product roadmaps, and without increasing mobile app release cycles (in fact, Appdome reduced mobile app release times using automation).

 Of course, Appdome provides security features to protect the data and the app itself too.
 We offer a comprehensive mobile security suite to ensure data at rest protection, string and preference encryption and more.
 Through our ONEShield™ and TOTALCode™ Obfuscation, we also protect the app itself from hacking and hackers.
 ONEShield provides Appdome’s app hardening features, among them anti-tampering, anti-debugging and anti-reversing protections, with the power of TOTALCode Obfuscation, encrypted strings and preferences, and other features — making Appdome the single most comprehensive solution to protect mobile apps.